imgeorgiev/imgeorgiev.github.io/_posts/2020-06-18-sample-collection-robot.md

 ## Robot

-The robotic platform supplied for this report was the Turtlebot3, which is a small and affordable differential drive robot.
+The robotic platform we used was the Turtlebot3, which is a small and affordable differential drive robot.
 It is equipped with 2 DC Dynamixel XM430 motors, which can be controlled independently and provide accurate wheel odometry.
 Additionally, the robot is equipped with a 9-axis IMU, Raspberry Pi Camera, and an LDS-01 Lidar.
 For computation, the robot